Suwinski hits 2-run HR in bottom of 9th, Pirates beat Dbacks – KION546

 Davies retired 18 batters in a row starting in the second inning until walking Tucapita Marcano with two outs in the eighth.

+“He was keeping hitters off-balance, and that’s what hitting is, trying to stay on-balance and have good timing,” Suwinski said.
+“He was doing a good job of mixing spots and speeds and location.”

-The Pirates loaded the bases before Ian Kennedy relieved Davies and struck out Ke’Bryan Hayes to end the threat.
+The Pirates loaded the bases before Ian Kennedy relieved Davies and struck out Ke’Bryan Hayes to end the threat and preserve the 1-0 lead.

 Arizona’s Ketel Marte hit a pair of doubles and scored his team’s lone run in the sixth on a wild pitch while extending his hitting streak to a career-high 16 games.